steven2358/reveye/README.md

 This extension allows to perform an inverse image search by right-clicking onto any image in a web site.

 The context menu can be configured to contain either a single button with the default search engine, or a cascaded menu with all included search engines.
+Custom search engines can be added by the user (see below).

 ## Install